- Agronomic: corn, rapeseed, rye, soybeans, wheat

 Project objectives from proposal:

 |-Develop agronomic practices for managing allelopathic brassica cover crops to control weeds while enhancing soil quality.

 -Evaluate planting time and method for establishment after corn, soybean, and wheat crops.

-b.
-Determine optimum proportions of mixed cover crop species for weed suppression.
+-Determine optimum proportions of mixed brassica and oat cover crops for weed suppression.

 -Evaluate grower experience in on-farm trials using brassica/oat cover crops.